Last Updated on October 6, 2022 by Jim Ferri

 The World’s Longest Pedestrian Street

-It made me think that Copenhagen’s architectural style is likely influenced as much by Amsterdam to the south as it was by its Scandinavian neighbors to the north.
+It made me think that Copenhagen’s architectural style is likely influenced as much by Amsterdam to the south as by its Scandinavian neighbors to the north.
 Or perhaps it was vice versa.

 Charming Nyhavn